Exact and Heuristic Computation of the Scanwidth of Directed Acyclic Graphs: Exact methods

 \begin{problem} \problemtitle{$k$-\textsc{Scanwidth}} \probleminput{Weakly connected DAG $G$.} \problemobjective{Find an extension $\sigma$ of $G$ with a scanwidth of at most $k$, if it exists.
 Otherwise, certify that the scanwidth of $G$ is larger than $k$.} \end{problem}

 Part of the algorithm we will present shows some similarities with a dynamic programming algorithm from \cite{bodlaender2012note}, whose authors adapt a classical technique by Held and Karp \cite{held1962dynamic} for the \textsc{Travelling Salesman Problem} to address general ordering problems on undirected graphs.
-Particularly, both algorithms consider subsets (or equivalently, 2-partitions) of the vertex set of a graph at most once, and recursively decrease the size of the considered sets by one.
-We introduce some new machinery specific to the scanwidth to further bound the time complexity, and provide a nice interpretation in terms of roots of subgraphs of the graph.
+Particularly, both our and their algorithm consider subsets (or equivalently, 2-partitions) of the vertex set of a graph at most once, and recursively decrease the size of the considered sets by one.
+We introduce some new machinery specific to the scanwidth to further bound the time complexity, and provide an interpretation of the time complexity in terms of roots of subgraphs of the graph.

 Our new algorithm neatly fits within the framework of ordered partitions and the partial scanwidth from before.
 Specifically, we consider ordered 2-partitions instead of ordered 3-partitions.
 This leads to a restricted case of the partial scanwidth where $L$ (the set of vertices to the left of the set $W$) is empty. \begin{definition}[Restricted partial scanwidth] Let $G$ be a weakly connected DAG and $\QQ = (W, R)$ an ordered 2-partition of $V$ such that $W \neq \emptyset$.
-Then the \emph{restricted partial scanwidth} of $G$ for $\QQ$ is where $\PP = (\emptyset, W, R)$.
-Similarly, we define $\Qdash\rpsw(\sigma, G) = \Pdash\psw(\sigma, G)$, and $\Qdash\RPSW_i^\sigma (G) = \Pdash\PSW_i^\sigma( G)$. \end{definition} Note that if $(W, R)$ is an ordered 2-partition, then $(\emptyset, W, R)$ is indeed an ordered 3-partition of a graph, making this a valid definition.
-Furthermore, we emphasize that a partition $(W, R)$ being an ordered 2-partition means nothing more than that $W$ is a sinkset of the graph.
+The \emph{restricted partial scanwidth} of $G$ for $\QQ$ is where $\PP = (\emptyset, W, R)$.
+Similarly, we define $\Qdash\rpsw(\sigma, G) = \Pdash\psw(\sigma, G)$, and $\Qdash\RPSW_i^\sigma (G) = \Pdash\PSW_i^\sigma( G)$. \end{definition} Note that if $(W, R)$ is an ordered 2-partition, then $(\emptyset, W, R)$ is indeed an ordered 3-partition of a graph.
+Hence, in light of \cref{def:psw}, the notions from \cref{def:rpsw} are well-defined.
+Furthermore, we emphasize that a partition $(W, R)$ being an ordered 2-partition means nothing more than that $W$ is a sinkset of the graph, since arcs are not allowed to be oriented from $W$ to $R$ (see \cref{subfig:dp_alg1}).